farhadkpx/DEND-Data-Engneering-Nano-Degree-/Cloud_Data_Warehouse/Project_Cloud_Data_Warehouse/README.md

 `2.` `sql_queries.py` script, where we'll define all the needed dropping, creating, inserting SQL statements and 4-listings of codes all of which will be imported into two other script files as needed.

-`3.` `create_table.py` file where we'll call `drop_table_queries` to drop tables in the beginning, if the tables already exist.
-This way, we can run `create_tables.py` whenever you want to reset your database and test our ETL pipeline.
-The `create_table_queries` file will implement fact and dimension tables design in reality for the star-schema in Redshift.
+`3.` `create_table.py` file where we'll loop through `drop_table_queries` list to drop tables at the beginning, if the tables already exist.
+This way, we can run `create_table` function whenever we want to reset your database and test our ETL pipeline.
+The `create_table` function will implement fact and dimension tables design with the star-schema in Redshift.

 `4.` `etl.py file` where we'll load data from Amazon S3 bucket into staging tables on Redshift using `copy_table_queries` list and then insert those data into the newly created tables using `insert_table_queries` list on to tables on Redshift.